AshenClock7613/ROBOEXHIBIT/README.md

   - Executes the queries to retrieve museum information.
   - Uses an AI-driven **language model** to generate natural and context-aware responses.
   - Translates responses into multiple languages if necessary.
+  - Leverages a **backend hosted on Hugging Face Spaces** to process natural language queries efficiently and generate real-time responses.
 - **Human-Robot Collaboration**: The system is designed to complement human staff, allowing for seamless coordination between robotic and human guides, ensuring a rich and flexible experience for visitors.
 - **Interactive Digital Exhibits and Multi-Sensory Engagement**: Certain museum rooms feature AI-powered interactive displays that react dynamically to visitor presence and input, offering deeper engagement with artworks and artifacts.
 - **Real-Time Replanning and Adaptive Tour Paths**: Unlike static guided tours, RoboExhibit continuously re-evaluates and modifies visitor routes based on preferences, new requests, environmental conditions, and updated museum schedules.
 This ensures that visitors receive a highly personalized and adaptive tour experience.